Bacchu Kailash

-Bachchu Kailash (बच्चु कैलाश) (born 30 July 1938) is a singer, composer and lyricist of Nepali Music.
+Kailash Bahadur Basnet, better known as Bachchu Kailash (बच्चु कैलाश) (born 30 July 1938) is a singer, composer and lyricist of Nepali Music.
 He displayed virtuoso with his songwriting skills in which his lyrics often provoked a subject from a different perspective and highly poetic form; adding with his unique tenor voice made him highly popular.

 Early life

-Bachchu Kailash was born on Shawan 15, 1995 B.S (30 July 1938) in Sapatel, Chhorumbu VDC, Khotang.
+Basnet was born on Shawan 15, 1995 B.S (30 July 1938) in Sapatel, Chhorumbu VDC, Khotang.
 He was the oldest of six brothers born to Karna Bahadur Basnet and Krishna Kumari Basnet.
 On the 13th day, his mother died and his father Karna Bahadur Basnet remarried.

 By the time he was five years old, he was already deep into music.
 Music used to cheer him up but his maternal aunt and uncle and other relatives never appreciated it.
 Nevertheless, he persisted in his musical pursuits.

 Career

 As a young teenager, he was extremely popular among friends due to his singing and later while studying in eight grade, he went to Radio Nepal and sang "Nirash Nahou Sathi, Aansu Aansumai Dubeko Chha Jiwan, Nadarau Sathi" (composed and written by him).
 At that time Radio Nepal was the only medium from which new singing talents were exposed to a wider audience and singing would have to be done live on air.
 His performance that day became popular among the public and virtuoso Master Ratna Das Prakash, after listening to the song, became a fan and started looking for him.
 They later met and Master Ratna who regarded highly of him helped him in understanding the industry then.